ersinyetisen/Continuous-Integration-Test/README.md

 The reason is liquibase-hibernate4 dependency.
 It is not compatible with Hibernate ORM 5.0.1.
 I found a github repo that compatible with Hibernate5 and problem solved.

 #####Bamboo installation problem
 When I started *start-bamboo.sh* nothing happens.
 Make sure your server has more than 1.5GB of RAM.
 If you are using virtual server you can use swap partition to increase your virtual machine's RAM.
+[Here is a tutorial](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04) for creating a swap file.

 #####Maven couldn't find the .war files
 Give your .war path to Tomcat Deploy Application from Bamboo in WAR File field.
-Example: *../<JOB TITLE>/<project-name>/target/<war-file>.war*
+Example: `../<JOB TITLE>/<project-name>/target/<war-file>.war`

 #####Tomcat 403 Error
 Make sure your *tomcat-users.xml* looks like this: